MutazTB/Movies-Library/README.md

 9- I created error handler: - I create a function. - I make our server know about it by using app.use - When i want to use I will use it in the .catch function.

 10- I created new end point that take the parameter from the URl where I found it inside req.query

+2/22/2022
+1- Install PostgreSQL

+2- I run mt postgres server (sqlstart)

+3- psql then create a database (CREATE DATABASE name-of-the-database)

+4- I Created the database URL

+5- Do the configurations for pg (require, new pg.Client, clint.connect)

+6- End the take a post request

+7- I put **app.use(express.json())** (top of the all end points)

+8- build the function that insert in database

+9- build a function that get data from my table in database